 - We may use carefully selected sub-processors to help us collect, store or manage your information.
 This will always be managed under the terms of a written data processing agreement

-- Analytics and search engine providers that assist us in the improvement and optimisation of the Website, school portal, management information systems, cloud storage provider, and social media platforms
+- Analytics and search engine providers that assist us in the improvement and optimisation of the website, school portal, management information systems, cloud storage provider, and social media platforms

-- The King’s School Development Trust
+- The King’s School, Worcester Development Trust

 - Anyone else where we have your consent or where it is required by law

 We do not otherwise share or sell personal data to other organisations for their own purposes.